Senegal, et al. v. JPMorgan Chase Bank, N.A.Case No. 18-cv-6006

 All African American and/or Black Financial Advisors, Financial Advisor Associates, Senior Financial Advisors, or Private Client Advisors employed by JPMorgan Chase Bank, N.A. or JPMorgan Securities, LLC within Chase Wealth Management at any time between April 13, 2013, and September 12, 2018.

 If you received a Notice in a mailing addressed to you, then Chase’s records show that you may be a Class Member, i.e. that you fit the above definition.
-Individuals who self-identified as “Two or More Races (Not Hispanic or Latino)” will have also received an enclosed Verification Form with their Notice, which will need to be filled out and submitted to the Claims Administrator for them to be considered eligible to participate in the Settlement.
-If you are a Class Member, you have legal rights and options that you can exercise before the Court finally approves the Settlement.Back To Top
+Individuals who self-identified as “Two or More Races (Not Hispanic or Latino)” will have also received an enclosed Verification Form with their Notice, which will need to be filled out and submitted to the Claims Administrator for them to be considered eligible to participate in the Settlement.Back To Top

 In addition to establishing the Settlement Funds, Chase has agreed to implement various revisions to its policies and practices and to take action designed to enhance opportunities for employment, earnings, and advancement of African American and Black Advisors.